68 percent of online activity begins with queries in search engines like Google or Bing.

 For example, you may not want to target anything about social media jobs, so you could add the word job under the Negative Keywords tab on the left side of the screen.

 Now, you’ll need to export your data.

-To do so, simply use the Download button under the Review Plan tab and export to your preferred format.
+To do so, click the Download button in the top right corner of the screen.
+Then export to your preferred format.